qsebring3930/cs2mulch/index.md

 excerpt: "A collection of physical manipulates and games to support teaching advanced data structure concepts in computer science."
 ---

-This project is crating engaging manipulatives specifically developed for physically demonstrating concepts in advanced data structures.
+This project is creating engaging manipulatives specifically developed for physically demonstrating concepts in advanced data structures.
 Instructors can use these tools to support lessons on sorting algorithms, binary search trees, heaps, sets,